-- Health and wellbeing
+- health and wellbeing

-- Weight management
+- · weight management

-- Sports performance
+- sports performance.

-directing individuals who participate in physical activity and exercise to reputable sources of information when required.
+Learners will also learn how to direct individuals who participate in physical activity and exercise to reputable sources of information when required.

 Note: These qualifications do not enable learners to provide prescribed, individualised, or bespoke diets, or nutritional advice for individuals who have medical conditions or for elite/professional athletes.
 These individuals should be referred on to a suitably qualified medical or nutrition professional (ANutr, RNutr, RD).
-See Appendix 2: Association for Nutrition (AfN) Code of Practice.
+Please see Appendix 2: Association for Nutrition (AfN) code of practice for more information.